Sara Lomax-Reese

-Sara Lomax-Reese is an American journalist and media executive and entrepreneur.
+Sara Lomax-Reese is an American journalist, media executive and entrepreneur.
 Lomax-Reese is the president and CEO of WURD Radio, the only African-American owned talk radio station in Pennsylvania.
+She is the co-founder of URL Media along with S. Mitra Kalita.

 Early life

 Lomax-Reese is one of six siblings and the youngest daughter of Walter P. Lomax Jr., a physician and entrepreneur.
 Lomax purchased WURD 900 AM in 2003.

 Lomax-Reese attended The George School, a Quaker boarding and day high school, in Newtown, Pennsylvania, where she graduated in 1983.
 She attended the University of Pennsylvania, Philadelphia and graduated from there in 1987.
 She is also a graduate of the Columbia University Graduate School of Journalism.

 Career

 Lomax-Reese co-founded the magazine HealthQuest: Total Wellness for Body, Mind & Spirit, the first nationally circulated African-American consumer health magazine in the country.
 She has written for The Atlanta Journal-Constitution, The Miami Herald, The Philadelphia Inquirer, Essence Magazine, and American Visions Magazine.
 Her essay “Black Mothers/Sons” is featured in the 2016 book "Our Black Sons Matter".

 Lomax-Reese has taught communications at Oglethorpe University in Atlanta, Georgia, and a collaborative course at the University of Pennsylvania.